BitsInGits/Auto-NatureVideoCreator/README.md

 And ImageMagick-7.1.1-39-Q16-x64-dll.exe (download and install, add to system path) from https://imagemagick.org/script/download.php
 And ffmpeg-master-latest-win64-gpl.zip (download, extract and move to your desired folder, add to system path) from https://github.com/BtbN/FFmpeg-Builds/releases

+Training data and script for the image classification model is available, contact me.

 # TODO
 -explain setup better